Henry Moore Foundation Residency

 - Artists working in any medium are welcome to apply.

-The residency takes place for one month in June–July 2022, during which the resident pursues a project of their choice drawing inspiration from Moore’s practice.At the end of the program, the resident should provide a report on their experience and the progress of their project using the HMF’s resources and give a presentation at the YCBA.
+The residency will take place in June–July 2023, during which the resident pursues a project of their choice drawing inspiration from Moore’s practice.At the end of the program, the resident should provide a report on their experience and the progress of their project using the HMF’s resources and give a presentation at the YCBA.

 Travel and Accommodation